AdobeDocs/lightroom-partner-apis/quickstart/upload.md

 - _User is entitled to Lightroom_: The account `entitlement.status` must be `subscriber` or `trial`.
 Other values indicate that a customer may be entitled to a different Adobe product; may have an expired subscription; or may never have subscribed to any product.

-- _User has a Lightroom catalog_: Entitled Lightroom customers will have a catalog only if they have created one through one of the Lightroom client applications.
-Partner applications must check for the existence of a catalog before uploading.

 - _User has not exceeded their Lightroom storage_.
 If the account `entitlement.storage.used` is greater than or equal to the `entitlement.storage.limit` then the customer has exceeded their storage quota.

 - _User has sufficient space for the upload_.
 Client applications should calculate the size of the images to be uploaded and determine they will fit in the available storage (`entitlement.storage.limit` - `entitlement.storage.used`).

-- _User has a Lightroom catalog_: Entitled Lightroom customers will have a catalog only if they have created one through one of the Lightroom client applications.
-Partner applications must check for the existence of a catalog with the call:
+- _User has a Lightroom catalog_: Entitled Lightroom customers may either have an existing lightroom catalog generated via Lightroom client applications or a new catalog will be generated when the partner application looks up the user's catalog using the below API:
   ```
   GET /v2/catalog
   ```
-  This call will fail with a `404` if the user has no catalog; otherwise it will return the catalog information.
+  This call will fail with a `403` if the user has no catalog and a new catalog cannot be generated; otherwise it will return the catalog information.

 ### General Error Conditions